danfuzz/bayou/doc/customization.md

   mechanisms to help integrate these things without having to fork the original source code:

+  * The `build` script has the following options, which in concert enable a variety of customization possibilities:

+    * `--overlay=<dir>` &mdash; Specifies a directory to use for additional source files and/or replacements for source files which exist in the base project.

+    * `--main-client=<name>` and `--main-server=<name>` &mdash; These specify
+      the names of the modules to use as the main entry points into the client and server (respectively), instead of the defaults.

-  * The `build` script takes an optional `--overlay` option, which specifies a directory to use for additional sources.
-There are two main things that can be accomplished with overlays.
-Namely…
+    There are two main things that can be accomplished with these options:

   * The project provides a number of injectable configuration points (values, functions, or objects), both on the client and server side.
 Default